Amazon's a Shopping Mess

 At the time that the Journal listed the products, the paper said, Amazon did not specifically bar items retrieved from waste bins but did require most items to be new.
 But after reporters contacted the company this week, Amazon updated its seller terms to prohibit items “intended for destruction or disposal or otherwise designated as unsellable by the manufacturer or a supplier, vendor, or retailer.”

 When reached for comment about the report, a spokesperson told Gizmodo that the company uses a “proprietary system” to vet new seller accounts for potential risk and described the company’s seller screenings as “significantly more robust” when compared to other, unspecified credit and employment background checks.
-The company also appeared to threaten the reporters involved with potential legal action.

 “Sellers are responsible for meeting Amazon’s high bar for product quality,” the spokesperson said.
 “These are isolated incidents that do not reflect the high quality customer experience provided by the millions of small businesses selling in our store every day.
 Any negligent and potentially illegal activity by a few bad actors is unfair to the vast majority of exceptional sellers.
 We have expanded the scope of our existing supply chain verification efforts including increased spot checks of source documentation to ensure seller compliance with our policies.
 We will take appropriate action against the bad actors involved, including possible legal action.”

-Note: Clarification: While Amazon told Gizmodo in a statement regarding the Wall Street Journal article that it would “take appropriate action against the bad actors involved, including possible legal action,” the company later said it did not intend that to apply to the Journal reporters who tested the company’s quality-check processes.
-We’ve updated the piece above to better reflect the company’s intention in its statement.